In which direction does

 See above figure, right side.

-have this posteriority somewhere in lumbar area of the spine.
+low back pain, have this posteriority somewhere in lumbar area

 The following literature refers to this posteriority.